bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 You can do this with one of the following approaches:

 #.
 Configure your network so that only the reverse proxy
-   can communicate with the Axon.ivy Engine.
+   can communicate with the Axon Ivy Engine.
 #.
-Setup a firewall rule on the Axon.ivy Engine host,
+Setup a firewall rule on the Axon Ivy Engine host,
    which blocks all requests from another IP address other than the reverse proxy.